Englander's Millennium hires portfolio manager from Citadel: sources

-BOSTON (Reuters) - Millennium Management, the $36 billion hedge fund run by Israel Englander, has hired a prominent portfolio manager from rival Ken Griffin’s Citadel, two people familiar with the situation said on Friday.
+BOSTON (Reuters) - Millennium Management, the $36 billion hedge fund run by Israel Englander, has hired a portfolio manager from rival Ken Griffin’s Citadel, two people familiar with the situation said on Friday.

 Neel Parekh is moving to Millennium where he will be an equity portfolio manager, said the sources, who are not authorized to speak publicly about the private fund’s hirings.

-Parekh, who traces his roots to legendary stock picker Julian Robertson, moved to Citadel’s Aptigon stock unit in 2017 after he shut down Night Square Capital Partners, a hedge fund he had run with Michael Berkley who also moved to Citadel.
+Parekh traces his roots to legendary stock picker Julian Robertson.
+He moved to Citadel’s Aptigon stock unit in 2017 after he shut down Night Square Capital Partners, a hedge fund he had run with Michael Berkley who also moved to Citadel.
 Berkley will now be Aptigon’s sole portfolio manager for the consumer team.

 Millennium operates a multi-strategy fund and employs about 200 investment teams.
 The firm stopped taking in new capital in 2015 and plans to return some capital at the end of this year.
 Millennium’s fund has gained 8.3 percent in the first nine months of 2018.